ki9us/coinbase-bubble-burst/README.md

-# Coinbase Bubble Burster Seller
+# Coinbase Bubble Burst Seller
 ###### Keith Irwin 2019

 A script to sell crypto assets when the bubble bursts.